pbeshai/d3-scale-interactive/README.md

 ## Idea

-Idea

-The idea: what if you could interactively play with your scales in any vis, just by replacing your initialization of the scales from
+What if you could interactively play with your scales in any vis, just by replacing your initialization of the scales

 ```js
 const colorScale = d3.scaleSequential(...);